 What commitments does an immersion experience participant make?

 1. Complete required financial payments for the experience.

-2. Participate in pre-trip meetings (all group meetings and individual group meetings).
+2. Participate in preparation meetings (all group meetings and individual group meetings).

-3. Participate in the pre-trip and post-trip retreats or reflection sessions.
+3. Participate in the pre- and post-immersion retreats or reflection sessions.

-4. Participate in post-trip activities organized by the group.
+4. Participate in post-immersion activities organized by the group.

 Are seniors graduating in May allowed to participate in May immersion experiences?

 No. Post-immersion programming and group development are integral to an immersion experience, seniors will not be on-campus the following Fall semester and thus it would not be appropriate for them to be part of a May immersion group.

 How much do immersion experiences cost?

 Each trip has a different price based on the travel, lodging and programming costs.
 In general, domestic experiences range from $425 to $875.
 International experiences cost from $1,700 to $3,000.
 Students are required to have medical insurance for the time period of the trip.
 Basic travel insurance is included in the price of all international trips.
 All experiences have been created to provide a safe, high-quality experience for each participant.
 All trip prices have been significantly subsidized by John Carroll University.